MountLee/DCDP/figures/README.md

 ![DP](https://github.com/MountLee/DCDP/blob/main/figures/files/DP.png)

 It can be seen that the improvement on the localization error against that of $\mathcal{Q} =100$ is fairly small, while the run time is more than 200 times longer.
-This demonstrates that DCDP is efficient and accurate, even when SNR is low.
+This demonstrates that DCDP is efficient and accurate, even when the SNR is low.